saigunavanth/accident-alert-sysytem/README.md

 # accident-alert-sysytem
-This device detects an accident and send alert to emergency contacts and nearby police station
+This device detects an accident and send alert to emergency contacts using gps for location ang gsm sim900a for sending message